 Kids and Family Activities

 The Figge held five weeks of virtual FREE programming for the Big Picture in the House series during the summer of 2020.
-Sessions were streamed live from the museum and can be accessed below.
+Sessions were streamed live from the museum and can be accessed below for your viewing pleasure.

 Follow Along Activities